stanford-cs149/asst2/README.md

 ### What You Need to Do ###

-You must extend your task system implementations from part A to correctly implement `TaskSystem::runAsyncWithDeps()` and `TaskSystem::sync()`.
+You must extend your task system implementation that uses a thread pool (and sleeps) from part A to correctly implement `TaskSystemParallelThreadPoolSleeping::runAsyncWithDeps()` and `TaskSystemParallelThreadPoolSleeping::sync()`.
 As with Part A, we offer you the following tips to get started:

 * It may be helpful to think about the behavior of `runAsyncWithDeps()` as pushing a record corresponding to the bulk task launch, or perhaps records corresponding to each of the tasks in the bulk task launch onto a "work queue".
 Once the record to work to do is in the queue, `runAsyncWithDeps()` can return to the caller.